Join us May 7-8, 2026!

 • The Shellenberger Field is accessible through the drop-off point behind, and the Turner Gym is accessible through the parking lot level.
 University personnel will be on standby to guide you from the parking areas to your designated venues.

 • Shellenberger Field and Turner Gymnasium offer accessible seating.
-Additionally, Turner Gymnasium offers an indoor, air-conditioned space with a large viewing screen for guests of graduates whose ceremonies are at Shellenberger Field who wish to watch the ceremony in a more comfortable venue.
+Additionally, Turner Gymnasium offers an indoor, air-conditioned space with a large viewing screen for guests and graduates whose ceremonies are at Shellenberger Field who wish to watch the ceremony in a more comfortable venue.

 • Consult the parking maps provided at lynchburg.edu.

-For a clearer understanding of the university’s safety and security policies, please consult lynchburg.edu
+For a clearer understanding of the University’s safety and security policies, please consult lynchburg.edu

-No, guest tickets are not required for Commencement ceremonies held on Shellenberger Field.
 However, tickets will be needed if inclement weather necessitates moving the ceremony indoors.
 Details regarding ticket distribution in such cases will be provided closer to the event.

 Yes, service animals, as defined by the ADA, are welcome at Commencement.
 These are dogs that have been individually trained to perform tasks for individuals with disabilities.
 Animals other than service dogs will not be allowed to enter Shellenberger Field or any University buildings, including residential facilities.
-For more information, please refer to the ADR policy regarding animals on campus.

 No, diplomas are not distributed during the Commencement ceremony.
 All diplomas will be sent via certified mail within four to six weeks following Commencement.